Your Goals Are Within Reach!

 Transfer Steps:

-Plan to Meet Minimum Transfer Admissions Requirements
+• Plan to Meet Minimum Transfer Admission Requirements

 Complete 60 semester (90 quarter) units of transferable college credit with a minimum Grade Point Average (GPA) of 2.4 (2.8 for out-of-state transfers).
 Keep in mind, some major programs require a higher minimum GPA for admission.

 Each college at UCR has its own minimum GPA and course requirements for admission.
-Knowing your major will help admissions counselors develop an admissions plan to maximize your chances of being admitted to UCR.
+Knowing your major will help admission counselors develop an admissions plan to maximize your chances of being admitted to UCR.
 Visit ASSIST to identify if your desired major requires additional major prep course/s.

-Know Your Desired Major
+• Know Your Desired Major

 Each college at UCR has its own minimum GPA and course requirements for admission.
-Knowing your major will help admissions counselors develop an admissions plan to maximize your chances of being admitted to UCR.
-Visit ASSIST to identify if your desired major requires additional major prep course/s.
+Knowing your major will help admission counselors develop an admissions plan to maximize your chances of being admitted to UCR.

-Track your Progress
+• Track Your Progress

 Use the Transfer Admission Planner (TAP) to enter coursework (completed and planned) from all higher education institutions attended to track your progress toward meeting UC's minimum requirements and allows UC staff to share important information.

-Get to Know UCR
+• Get to Know UCR

 Visit UCR.
 There's no better way to get a feel for life at UCR than to take a campus tour with a UCR student as your guide.
 Can’t make it in person?
 Take a virtual tour of our beautiful park-like campus from the comfort of wherever you are.